ISPRI-HCP™

 Eliminate uncertainty around host cell protein process impurities.

 Various expression systems are used in the manufacturing of biologic therapeutics and vaccines.
-It is well known that, despite recent improvements to purification processes, these products may contain residual impurities, or host cell proteins (HCPs), that can present a substantial immunogenicity risk for patients, even when present at low levels.
+It is well known that despite recent improvements to purification processes, these products may contain residual impurities, or host cell proteins (HCPs), that can present a substantial immunogenicity risk for patients even at low levels.
 To minimize detrimental impacts on product immunogenicity, efficacy, and safety, it is critical to identify, assess, and remove excessive HCPs.
 Therefore, the presence and risk of these impurities should be addressed early in the product characterization process to help set acceptable HCP limits for each product.

-As a solution, EpiVax offers a computational assessment tool for immunogenicity screening of HCPs.
-ISPRI-HCP is a secure work environment supported by proprietary EpiVax algorithms that can be used to evaluate the immunogenic potential of contaminant HCPs derived from Chinese Hamster Ovary (CHO), E. coli, and other common or proprietary expression systems.
+As a solution, EpiVax offers ISPRI-HCP™: a fee-for-service report generated by expert scientists using in silico algorithms within the extensively validated ISPRI™ Toolkit to assess the immunogenic potential of contaminant HCPs derived from Chinese Hamster Ovary (CHO), E. coli, and other common or proprietary expression systems.

-Our toolkit enables the rapid assessment of the potential for anti-HCP antibody generation directly from your HCP sequences by evaluating and quantifying T cell epitope density and relative conservation with similar T cell epitopes in the human proteome.
-This ultimately allows for the identification of HCPs that represent a potential risk for immunogenicity and should be removed, while also identifying those that may be “human-like” and likely to be tolerated if administered with the drug.
+The ISPRI-HCP™ report evaluates the likelihood of anti-HCP antibody responses based on your submitted protein sequences by evaluating and quantifying T cell epitope density and relative conservation with similar T cell epitopes in the human proteome.
+This ultimately allows for the identification of HCPs that represent a potential risk for immunogenicity and should be removed, while also highlighting those that are more human-like and likely to be tolerated if administered with the drug product.

 ISPRI-HCP Bubble Plot